gertingold/euroscipy-numpy-tutorial/README.md

 # euroscipy16-numpy-tutorial
 ## Introduction to NumPy arrays

-This repository contain material for an introductory tutorial on NumPy at EuroSciPy 2016.
+This repository contains material for an introductory tutorial on NumPy at EuroSciPy 2016.

 The following files are useful during the tutorial: